wp-plugins/bbp-private-groups/readme.txt

 1.You will see three new wiggets starting with '(Private Groups)' and covering topics, replies and forum list.
 2.If you are using the standard bbPress topic, reply or forum list widgets, you should remove these from your sidebar and replace them with the ‘tehnik’ ones

+Shortcode

+A shortcode to list users either across all groups or per group

+[list-pg-users ]  lists all groups and their users

+[list-pg-users group=$group] lists users of a single group name eg [list-pg-users group='developers']

 == Screenshots ==